sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 Sensu Catalog integration definitions resemble other Sensu resources, but Sensu Go does not process them directly.
 Instead, the [Sensu Catalog API][2] uses integration definitions along with the other files in the catalog repository, like READMEs and dashboard images, to generate a static API.
+The Sensu web UI uses the generated API files to determine which integrations to display in the Sensu Catalog.

 ## catalog-api command line interface tool